saitohirga/WSJT-X/Darwin/ReadMe.txt

 possible to give detailed advice on selection.
 If you have difficulties contact me.
 Note the location of the Save Directory.
 Decoded wave forms are located here.

 Look at the Reporting panel.
 If you check the "Prompt me" box, a logging panel will appear at the end of the QSO.
-Two log files are provided in
+Two log files are provided in Library/Application Support/WSJT-X.
-Library/Application Support/WSJT-X.   These are a simple wsjtx.log file and
-wsjtx_log.adi which is formatted for use with logging databases.
-If you are using Yosemite, the Library folder is hidden.
-Use Go on the Finder menu but hold down the alt key.
-Library will then appear in the list of folders.
+These are a simple wsjtx.log file and wsjtx_log.adi which is formatted for use with logging databases.
 The "File" menu bar items include a button "Open log directory" to open the log directory in Finder for you, ready for processing by any logging application you use.

 Finally, visit the Radio panel.
 WSJT-X is most effective when operated with CAT control.
 You will need to install the relevant Mac driver for your rig.
-This must be located in the system driver directory  /dev.
-I use a Prolific USB-Serial Adapter to a Kenwood TS870s and the relevant driver is  /dev/tty.PL2303-00002226.
-You should install your driver and then re-launch WSJT-X. Return to the the Radio panel in Preferences and insert the full name of your driver in the Serial Port panel.
+This must be located in the device driver directory  /dev.
+You should install your driver and then re-launch WSJT-X. Return to the the Radio panel in Preferences and in the "Serial port" panel select your driver from the list that is presented.
+If for some reason your driver is not shown, then insert the full name of your driver in the Serial Port panel.
 Such as:  /dev/tty.PL2303-00002226 or whatever driver you have.
 The /dev/ prefix is mandatory.
-Set the relevant communication parameters as required by your transceiver.
+Set the relevant communication parameters as required by your transceiver and click "Test CAT" to check.

 WSJT-X needs the Mac clock to be accurate.
 Visit System Preferences > Date & Time and make sure that date and time are set automatically.
 The drop-down menu will